ksantr/bonjob/README.md

 ## Usage

-After succefull installation you can simply find Bonjob app in your Uniti Dash panel or in the classic menu indicator.
+After succefull installation you can simply find Bonjob app in your Unity Dash panel or in the classic menu indicator.

 ## License